 Elsie and I both missed Frisky when they redid the opening, replacing him with the black cat.
 Seen only from the distance, this new cat endeared him or herself to Elsie and me by meowing.
-Hope the cat got paid more for having one line.
+Hope the cat got paid more for having a speaking part.

 A cat in the title sequence happened by accident in 1976, when a cat just happened to appear as they were filming.
 Audiences noticed and liked the cat.
 So producers have ensured since then that there is always a cat in the opening credits.
 Eric Spear’s theme music tells you the show is about to start.
 The cat tells you you’re where you’re supposed to be.